whj363636/GSPN/README.md

 ## 🔑 License

-- The code is released under the Apache 2.0 license as found in the [LICENSE](./LICENSE) file.
+- Both code and pretrained weights are released under the NVIDIA NC license as found in the [LICENSE](./LICENSE) file.
-- The pretrained weights are released under the [CC-BY-NC-SA-4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
 - The service is a research preview intended for non-commercial use only, and is subject to the following licenses and terms:
   - [MIT License](./classification/LICENSE) for classification.
   - [CC-By-NC-4.0](./generation/LICENSE) for generation.